 Credits, 2 sem. hrs.
 Prerequisite(s): Sophomore standing; declared church music major or instructor's consent.
 This course will introduce the church music student to working with musical groups other than choirs in the local church setting.
 This includes handbell groups, vocal and vocal/instrumental ensembles, and church orchestras.

-MUS 255 - Survey of Music History I
+MUS 257 - Music History I